J3698/j3698.github.io/_posts/2021-07-18-the-infrastructure-loading-data-and-writing-models.markdown

 Note that we aren't training the encoder, so we don't have the same problem in that case.

-As usual, I also wrote a test function for the decoder in <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/tests.py"><span class="code">tests.py</span></a>.
+As usual, I wrote a test function for the decoder in <a href="https://github.com/J3698/AdaIN-reimplementation/blob/post-two/tests.py"><span class="code">tests.py</span></a>.

 ## The AdaIn Layer